-We hadn’t known that Marie Curie was buried in the crypt, so we stopped to pay our respects.
-The first woman to win a Nobel Prize and the first female professor at the University of Paris, she was also the first woman to be interred at the Panthéon based on her own achievements (the one female buried there before her was laid to rest with her husband because of his notoriety).
+Science lovers should take note that Marie Curie is interred buried in the crypt.
+The first woman to win a Nobel Prize and the first female professor at the University of Paris, she was also the first woman to be laid to rest at the Panthéon based on her own achievements.
+The one female buried there before her was laid to rest with her husband because of his notoriety.

 Considering how he lived his life and on what he placed value, I shouldn’t have been surprised.
 Upon his death in 1885, his entire will consisted of five simple lines:

 Je donne cinquante mille francs aux pauvres.
 Je veux être enterré dans leur corbillard.